 Of course, he outgrew this “bad” habit or maybe he just forgot about it.

 A remote looking toy, loaded with buttons, songs and lights.
-When your little one presses the buttons, the screen lights up and he’ll be hearing songs and sounds that teach numbers, ABCs, opposites, colors, and others.
+When your little one presses the buttons, the screen lights up and he’ll be hearing songs and sounds that teach numbers, ABCs, opposites, colours, and others.

 It encourages the following development skills: academics, fine motor, curiosity, and wonder.

 He’s got this at a very young age (4-5 months) from my mom.
 Of course that he didn’t pay as much attention to it back then, but a couple of weeks later he started understanding and instantly fallen for it.

 For some reason, I’ve misplaced it and found it at around 10 months of age.
 As soon as I showed it to him, he immediately remembered and kept him occupied for at least 20 mins.

 He now pushes all the buttons, listens to the songs or numbers and after that, he pushes the buttons, again and again, sometimes he even starts dancing when hearing the songs.

 It’s suitable for babies from 3 months onward.

 It plays some sort of a trumpet song when you slide it.
 Also, the toy’s “wheels” come off and can easily become rattles that your little one will adore.

 This is not necessarily a developmental toy, but it’s a cute one and my baby loves it.